h0uter/h0uter.github.io/_projects/2020-04-20-MLDG-project.md

 *Figure 6: Meta Losses Training on Sketch Domain* -->

 From figure 6 can be seen that after iteration 120 little improvement is made.
 To compare, in Figure: Photo Domain it seems as if after iteration 250 the model doesn't learn a lot.
-Also, the generalization is very small in the sketch domain plot.
+Also, the generalisation is very small in the sketch domain plot.
 It seems like a good fit model.
 However as could be seen from table 3, the accuracy on this domain is rather low.
 The validation losses are small, indicating that model is complex enough for the validation set.
 The training losses are also small and stable, indicating low variance.
 It might be a possibility that the model is overfitted on the training domains (meta-training set + meta-test/ validation set), but that this does not generalize well to the sketch domain.

 # Conclusion
 The first thing to notice is that the reproduced baseline model (MLP) is different from the baseline models in table 1.
-This is not vital for our reproducability project since the baseline results are not part of our reproducability goal (right most column in table 1).
+This is not vital for our reproducibility project since the baseline results are not part of our reproducibility goal (right most column in table 1).
 However, as the model is different, no clear comparison between the baselines can be made.
 The MLP baseline can however be used to compare against the reproduced MLDG results.

 By comparing tables 1 and 3, it becomes clear that domains, which were considered easy or difficult to meta learn, remain the same in the reproduction.
 The sketch domain receives the lowest accuracy scores in both table 1 and 3, while the photo domain receives the highest scores.